luisgizirian/augmented-driving/README.md

 ### Our learning hypothesis: Light Learning for Object Recognition & Tracking

-We humans, need a sample or two of an image (maybe as a lousy sketch), to learn a new object.
+We humans, need a sample or two of an image (maybe a lousy sketch will do), to learn a new object.
 Then, we’re able to recognize it in the wild, with little to no effort, after a brief consolidation period that regularly consists of light repetition to enforce the association, plus some trial and error.

 #### General Objectives
 * Learning from one (or just a few) sketch or sample